DFE-Digital/login.dfe.public-api/README.md

     ]
 }
 ```
+Note: If no user does not have the requested service or is not in the organisation it will return status code **404 (Not Found)**.

 ## Get organisations for user
 You can use this API to get the organisations associated with a user